Shqug/Bonified/Readme.md

 One coal lump and one bone can be made into six bone torches, which can be crafted into ancient lanterns using fossils and bronze.

+## Compatibility

+Bonified is compatible with `mobs_skeletons`, and if enabled, skeletons will drop bones.

+Support is also provided for `x_bows`, with a bone and fossil arrow.
+Bone arrows are crafted in batches of six, and have a 1/5 chance to break on impact.
+Fossil arrows are equivalent to mese, and are crafted with both bones and fossils in batches of 12.

+If both `mobs_skeletons` and `x_bows` are enabled, skeleton archers will also drop bone and/or fossil arrows rather than steel arrows.

 ## Licensing

 (C) Shqug 2026